 Many crime and public safety challenges can only be met by close joint working between the police and other public sector agencies.
 Therefore, we endeavour to explore collaborated, interagency solutions, for example working with social care or the health service to address underlying issues, rather than simply finding policing solutions to the symptoms of deeper underlying problems.

 We are committed to maximising the potential impact of our research activities for the police service and the public they serve.
-To do this we will endeavor to ask the ‘right’ questions; employ appropriate research designs and analyses to answer them, and disseminate findings in a timely, widely accessible and innovative manner in order to maximize policy and operational impact
+To do this we will endeavour to ask the ‘right’ questions; employ appropriate research designs and analyses to answer them, and disseminate findings in a timely, widely accessible and innovative manner in order to maximize policy and operational impact